vivekmathapati/Vivek_Testing_Assignment/README.md

 ```sh
 npm run k6:report
 ```
 This creates `load-tests/report.html` with a visual summary of the load test.
+Open this file in your browser.

 ---